-- Stepping Up (Adding load)

 - Stepping Down (Removing load)

-- In Window

 - Emergency Down

-- · Load Bank No Load
+- Load Bank No Load

+• In Window
-- Load Bank Full Load

-- Emergency Up (Regen Operation)
+- Load Bank Full Load - Emergency Up (Regen Operation)

 Genset KW: Displays the total system power.
 To the left is a numeric display and to the right is a bar graph showing the current power level as a percentage of the system total capacity.
 A red line demarcates window high level setpoint.